eyalroth/ScalaImplictsProposal/type-classes.md

 ### Bounds

-Type classes are used only in conjunction with other type-parameterized (generic) constructs; functions, classes (constructors) or other type-classes.
+Type classes are used only in conjunction with other type-parameterized (generic) constructs; functions, classes (constructors) or other type classes.
 In order to use a type class, one must first require that it will be available for the parameterized type(s):

 ```scala
 def sort[A]<Ordering[A]>(xs: Seq[A]): Seq[A] = ???